qiankunli/qiankunli.github.io/_posts/Technology/Kubernetes/2015-03-06-kubernetes_detail.md

 For example, if you have a Service called "my-service" in Kubernetes Namespace "my-ns" a DNS record for "my-service.my-ns" is created.
 Pods which exist in the "my-ns" Namespace should be able to find it by simply doing a name lookup for "my-service".
 Pods which exist in other Namespaces must qualify the name as "my-service.my-ns".
 The result of these name lookups is the virtual portal IP.

-## External Services（将service 暴漏到 实际环境中（非k8s网络））

-For some parts of your application (e.g. frontends) you may want to expose a Service onto an external (outside of your cluster, maybe public internet) IP address.（有时候我们想通过一个特定的外部ip来访问这个service）

-（对于在云环境部署的k8s集群来说）
-On cloud providers which support external load balancers, this should be as simple as setting the createExternalLoadBalancer flag of the Service to true.
-This sets up a cloud-specific load balancer and populates the publicIPs field (see below).
-Traffic from the external load balancer will be directed at the backend Pods, though exactly how that works depends on the cloud provider.

-（对于没有云环境的k8s集群）
-For cloud providers which do not support external load balancers, there is another approach that is a bit more "do-it-yourself" - the publicIPs field.（配置service publicIPs属性） Any address you put into the publicIPs array will be handled the same as the portal IP - the kube-proxy will install iptables rules which proxy traffic through to the backends.（配置后，kube-proxy将配置相应的iptables 规则） You are then responsible for ensuring that traffic to those IPs gets sent to one or more Kubernetes Nodes.
-As long as the traffic arrives at a Node, it will be be subject to the iptables rules.

-An example situation might be when a Node has both internal and an external network interfaces.
-If you assign that Node's external IP as a publicIP, you can then aim traffic at the Service port on that Node and it will be proxied to the backends.

 ## k8s 在 etcd中的存在